Northern Vermont University: Johnson Badgers

+Men's sports included basketball, cross country, golf, soccer, tennis, track & field, and volleyball.
+Women's sports include basketball, cross country, soccer, softball, tennis, triathlon, track & field, and volleyball.
 In 2018, women's triathlon was added to the varsity sports roster, representing the only NCAA institution in New England to carry women's triathlon as a varsity sport.

 Lyndon Hornets

 The Lyndon State Hornets are a member of the NCAA, and compete on the Division III level in the North Atlantic Conference.

-LSC has 12 NCAA sponsored teams, which include: